On Entropy for general quantum systems: General quantum case

 Let $\qM$ be a $\sigma$-finite von Neumann algebra in standard form described above, and let $\psi$ and $\phi$ be two faithful normal states with unit vector representatives $\Psi, \Phi \in \mathcal{H}$.
 The basic theory of Tomita-Takesaki theory easily extends to show that the densely defined anti-linear operator $S_{\phi,\psi}(a\Psi)=a^*\Phi$ is in fact closable.
 The operator $\Delta_{\phi,\psi}$ is then defined to be the modulus of the closure of $S_{\phi,\psi}$.
 In the same way that the ``standard'' modular operator may be used to generate the modular automorphism group of a given state, this operator in a very real sense encodes the manner in which the dynamics determined by the modular automorphism group of one state, differs from other.
 Using this fact, Araki then defined the relative entropy of $\psi$ and $\phi$ to be $-\langle \Psi,\log(\Delta_{\phi,\psi}) \Psi\rangle$.
 We refer the interested reader to \cite{ara1, ara2} and the references therein for a survey of the basic properties of this entropy.
-However despite the success of Araki's approach, we prefer the above definition, since on the one hand it is more overtly based on modular dynamics, and on the other it more easily allows for the incorporation of crossed product techniques in the study of this entropy -- as we shall subsequently see.
-The two approaches turn out to be equivalent -- a fact which is the content of the next theorem.
-One of the crucial facts which help to establish this link, is the fact that the Connes cocycle derivative $(D{\psi} \colon D{\phi})_t$ may be described in terms of $\Delta_{\phi,\psi}$ and $\Delta_\phi$ (see Appendix B of \cite{Araki1} for details).
-Another is that any normal state $\vartheta$ on a $\sigma$-finite von Neumann algebra $\qM$ in standard form, must have a vector representative \cite[Theorem 2.5.31]{BR}.
-A version of this theorem appears in the book of Ohya and Petz \cite[Theorem 5.7]{OP}, but under the assumption that $-\langle \Psi,\log(\Delta_{\phi,\psi}) \Psi\rangle$ is finite.
-Our proof is quite different from the one used by Ohya and Petz - a fact which enables us to make the more general conclusion stated below.
-In particular we are able to apply the Dominated Convergence theorem directly to the functions $|\frac{1}{t}(\lambda^{it}-1)|$, rather than to $|\log\lambda - \frac{1}{it}(\lambda^{it}-1)|$.
+Despite the success of Araki's approach, we prefer a definition based on the derivative of the Connes cocycle, since on the one hand it is more overtly based on modular dynamics, and on the other it more easily allows for the incorporation of crossed product techniques in the study of this entropy -- as we shall subsequently see.